yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-integerprogramming.md

 ### Integer and binary variables

-Defining binary and integer variables is done with the commands [binvar](/command/binvar) and [intvar].
+Defining binary and integer variables is done with the commands [binvar](/command/binvar) and [intvar](/command/intvar).
 The resulting objects are essentially [sdpvar](/command/sdpvar) objects with implicit constraints.

 ````matlab
 x = intvar(n,m);